-We are organizing ourselves and the people around us to make the necessary changes-but doing this is more difficult in the face of unhealed climate grief.
-Scientists and people from all walks of life and all strata of society need to "un-numb" as we face the devastating news about damage from climate change.
-We need to create supportive environments where we can "thaw out" the feelings that come up and release them.
+At the same time, feelings of rage, fear, and grief have interfered with our thinking well about what can be done.
+We would like to organize ourselves and the people around us to make the necessary changes-but doing this is more difficult in the face of unhealed climate grief.
+Scientists, lay people, people from all walks of life and all strata of society-we all need to "unnumb" as we face the devastating news about damage from climate change.
+We need to "thaw out" the feelings that come up, and release them.
 Only then can we most appropriately and effectively respond to the climate crisis.